akeneo/pim-helpcenter/content/updates/2020-08/3-API-option-labels.md

 - EE
 ---

-# Get options labels directly inside the products endpoint
+# Get options labels directly inside the product endpoints
 ::: meta-data type="Improvement" features="API, Connectivity" available="late August" link-to-doc="https://api.akeneo.com/api-reference.html#get_products"
 :::

-To help you reduce the number of API calls needed to synchronize your product data, we also added option labels inside the product endpoint.
+To help you reduce the number of API calls needed to synchronize your product data, we added option labels inside the product endpoints.

+Let's take an example!

-Let's take the PDF generation example.
-Before this update, the PDF generator needed to retrieve product attribute values by calling the `GET /products` endpoint.
+If you use our API to display product content on a website, or to create marketing/sales materials, before this update, your connector needed to retrieve product attribute values by calling the `GET /products` endpoint.
 Then, for each attribute with a list of options, a `GET /attributes` was required to get the related labels.

 Before the generator was receiving codes only: